-Rona came to Sweden 12 years ago to do a PhD at the Karolinska Institute.
+When Rona moved to Sweden from the UK 12 years ago to do a PhD at the Karolinska Institute.
 After finishing her studies she was offered a dream job.
 She decided to stay and is now working as a medical genetics researcher at Karolinska Institute.
 Rona is a dear member of our multinational blog team and makes a great job covering research and sport themes.

-You have been here for 12 years: do you have any advice for students, post-graduates and researchers coming to Sweden?
+You have been here for 12 years: do you have any advice for students, post-graduates and researchers moving to Sweden?

 If you need a bank account before you’ve got a personal number, take your passport with you and firmly suggest they use your passport number as a temporary identifier.
 It worked for me anyway.